Duxah/FreePCB-2/ib_highlight_parts.md

 ### Good to know!

-To fix the backlight, you can use the function from the right-click menu `Static Highlight Mode`
+To fix the backlight, you can use the function from the right-click menu `Static Highlight Mode`(this is the menu of the FreePcb window, not the Infobox)